nirmata/platform-engineering-policies/Cluster Hygiene Management/clean-deployments-crashloop-pods/README.md

 **Purpose**: Identifies and marks problematic deployments
 - Monitors deployments where all pods are in CrashLoopBackOff state
-- Checks if the last update timestamp is > 1 minute old
+- Checks if the last update timestamp of the latest replicaSet of a deployment is > 1 minute old
-- Adds identification annotations for tracking
+- Adds identification annotations for tracking.
+Here `{{ time_now_utc() }}` refers to the time in UTC timezone.

 **Annotations Added**:
 ```yaml